-We all know buying a home is not cheap, however, there are some things you can do to help you get your mortgage payments to the bank on time no matter how big your payment is.
+We all know buying a home is not cheap, however, there are some things you can do to help you get your mortgage payments to the bank on time no matter how big it is.
 Here is one way you can help yourself with your mortgage payments – rent out your basement, or a bedroom in your home.
-However, there are some guidelines you will want to ensure you are following before you just throw your room or rooms on the market as a rental unit.
+However, there are some guidelines you will want to ensure you are following before you just throw your room or rooms on the market as a rentals.

-Depending on where you are located, there may be specific zoning laws that make it illegal to have a certain number of residents in a home.
+Depending on where you are located, there may be specific zoning laws that make it illegal to have more than a certain number of residents in a home.
 You should also speak to your local government to ensure that you can take on “boarders” or “renters.”
 There are laws in some states or even cities that allow you to take on a certain number of tenants or require a permit to take on tenants.
 We could not find any specific laws that limit renters in Utah.

 2. Check your insurance policy.